brianglass/anastasis/files/matins.md

 The saying of the writer of songs is fulfilled: for see, we worship at the footstool of your most pure feet, all-powerful Lord, your Precious Cross, the thrice-longed for Tree.

-The wood which the Prophet of lamentation saw cast into your bread, Â— your Cross, compassionate Lord Â— we greet and we sing in praise of your bonds and tomb, of the lance and nails
+The wood which the Prophet of lamentation saw cast into your bread, — your Cross, compassionate Lord — we greet and we sing in praise of your bonds and tomb, of the lance and nails

 The holy Cross, O Christ, which you accepted to bear on your shoulders, and on it to be lifted up and crucified in the flesh, we kiss; and from it we gather strength against invisible foes.